 Who do we help?

 We act for many different types of banks, specialist lenders and leasing companies, who provide regulated and unregulated loans and leasing facilities to businesses and consumers.
-We also advise many of the firm’s corporate clients on regulatory compliance, particularly changes of controller which result from corporate acquisitions and disposals.
+We also advise many of the firm’s corporate clients on financial services regulatory matters and compliance, particularly changes of controller which result from corporate acquisitions and disposals.